Paris in World War II: Vengeance and renewal

 Musicians perform in the streets of Paris in the spring of 1945.
 The crowd includes several allied soldiers (Imperial War Museums, U.K.)

 Immediately following the liberation of the city, Parisians who had collaborated with the Germans were punished.
 Women who had been accused of allegedly sleeping with German soldiers had their heads shaved and were humiliated.
 Most of the accusers were men, and many of these women were targets of revenge, or a way that actual collaborators could take the focus off themselves.
-Some Parisians, including Coco Chanel, who had been living with a German officer, quietly left the country, and did not return for many years.
+Some Parisians, including fashion designer Coco Chanel, who had been living with a German officer, quietly left the country, and did not return for many years.
 9,969 persons were arrested.
 A military tribunal was established for those who had collaborated with the German army and police, and a separate judicial tribunal was set up for economic and political collaborators.
 Of those arrested, 1,616 were acquitted, and 8,335 were found guilty.
 In the Seine department, the two tribunals sentenced 598 collaborators to death, of whom 116 were executed; the others, who had escaped from France, were condemned in absentia.

-The Liberation did not immediately bring peace to Paris; a thousand persons were killed and injured by a German bombing raid on 26 August, the city and region suffered from attacks by German V-1 rockets beginning on 3 September; food rationing and other restrictions remained in force through the end of the war, but the climate of fear had disappeared.
+The Liberation did not immediately bring peace to Paris; a thousand persons were killed and injured by a German bombing raid on 26 August, and the city and region suffered from attacks by German V-1 rockets, beginning on 3 September; food rationing and other restrictions remained in force through the end of the war, but the climate of fear had disappeared.

 The political life of the city was gradually renewed, under the close watch of General De Gaulle.
 On 27 August, the Council of Ministers held its first meeting at the Hôtel Matignon since 1940.
 In October, a provisional municipal council was established, but it did not formally meet until March and April 1945.
 The first issue of a new newspaper, Le Monde, was published on 18 December 1944.
 On 13 April 1945, just before the end of war, a new ordinance set the date for the first municipal elections since the war began.
-They were held on 29 April, and for the first time French women were allowed to vote.
+They were held on 29 April, and for the first time, French women were allowed to vote.